pxndacoder/n8nProjects/README.md

 CIBC Budget Tracker (n8n Workflow)
 Overview

 This project is an automated budget tracker built using n8n.
-It monitors your Gmail account for CIBC and NCB card notifications, extracts transaction data, and logs it into a Google Sheet with a dynamic dashboard.
+It monitors your Gmail account for CIBC card notifications with potential to monitor for other banks e.g scotia and ncb.However,CIBC's interface is easier to integrate.
+It then extracts transaction data, and logs it into a Google Sheet with a dynamic dashboard.
 The Google Sheet automatically tracks income, spending, and current balances in both BBD and JMD currencies.

 The workflow includes:

 Parsing incoming emails for approved card transactions, money received, and attempted sends.

-Detecting the bank/card type (CIBC or NCB).
+Detecting the bank/card type (e.g CIBC / NCB).

 Extracting amounts, merchants/senders, and transaction dates.